petzschnerlab/avoid_learning_analysis/README.md

 # Research Plan:
-Avoidance Learning in Chronic Pain Patients (Behavioural) This document is meant to serve as a method of outlining the research plan for the project Avoidance Learning in Acute and Chronic Pain Patients (Behavioural).
+Avoidance Learning in Chronic Pain Patients (Behavioural).

+This document is meant to serve as a method of outlining the research plan for the project Avoidance Learning in Acute and Chronic Pain Patients (Behavioural).
 It will outline the research goals of the project and the steps taken to achieve those goals.

 This project will focus on behavioural findings, which includes descriptive and inferential statistics on accuracy and reaction times as well as the computational modeling of these data using a context-dependent reinforcement learning model and baseline reinforcement learning models.